Scott Matthew: Biography

 From 2001, Matthew provided vocals on the soundtracks of the anime film Cowboy Bebop: Knockin' on Heaven's Door (2001) and anime series Ghost in the Shell: Stand Alone Complex (2002–03).
 Both were produced by composer Yoko Kanno.
 Matthew's performance of the alternative rock song "Lithium Flower" was used as the ending song for season one of Ghost in the Shell: Stand Alone Complex.
 It generated exposure in Japan as well as the United States when the show was aired on Cartoon Network's Adult Swim block in 2004.

 Matthew wrote the lyrics to "Go Where No One's Gone Before", the main theme for the anime series L/R: Licensed by Royalty which was performed by Billy Preston.
 Matthew also contributed to the original soundtrack of John Cameron Mitchell's dark sexual comedy Shortbus (2006), which includes five of his tracks, "Upside Down", "Surgery", "Language", "Little Bird" and "In the End (Acoustic)".

 On 7 March 2008 he issued his debut solo album, Scott Matthew, on Glitterhouse Records.
 Allmusic's reviewer, Pemberton Roach, described Matthew's "quivering, otherworldly" singing and his "gentle, melancholic" songwriting with the album displaying his "enigmatic voice and tales of existential woe gently supported by a bed of tinkling piano ('Surgery'), softly plucked ukulele ('Little Bird'), vibes ('Amputee'), and muted horns ('In the End')".
 His second album, There Is an Ocean That Divides, appeared on 24 April 2009.
 Contactmusic's reviewer found "the minor guitar chords and sad sounding piano, along with Matthew's gloomy vocals set a melancholic tone".

+Matthew re-recorded the line "Make it beautiful now" from his song German for the track Beautiful by the German pop group Rosenstolz.
+Beautiful is the final track on their 2011 album Wir Sind Am Leben.
+The record entered the German charts at number one.

 On 10 June 2011 his third album, Gallantry's Favorite Son, was issued.
 Franziska Meissner of Farrel Magazine extolled Matthew's release as it "delivers once well-known: Incredibly soft and incredibly haunting melodies simultaneously".
 Aside from being a singer-songwriter, Matthew also plays the ukulele and guitar.